Ivshti/opensubtitles-api/README.md

 - `search`: Chained function returning the best matching subtitles based on the information you can feed it.
 - `upload`: Chained function requiring only the path to the video and to the subtitle files to send new subtitles to OpenSubtitles.org (flow: LogIn > TryUploadSubtitles > UploadSubtitles)

-This code is registered under GPLv3 - Copyright (c) 2015  Popcorn Time and the contributors (popcorntime.io)

-More complete docs are available on [OpenSubtitles](http://trac.opensubtitles.org/projects/opensubtitles)
+*More complete docs are available on [OpenSubtitles](http://trac.opensubtitles.org/projects/opensubtitles)*

 ------